kepelet/flo/README.md

 ## Support

-Bug reports, typos, errors and feedback are welcome!
-Please use GitHub Issues for reports and GitHub Discussions for... discussion.
+Bug reports, typos, errors, and feedback are all welcome!
+Please use GitHub Issues for reports and GitHub Discussions for ideas.
 For anything private, you can reach me via email at oss [at] rizaldy.club.
-I don't check email often but I have  push notifications turned on!
+I don’t check email often, but I do have push notifications enabled!

 ## License